Special Weather Statement issued for Harney County by NWS - NewsBreak

 Special Weather Statement issued for Harney County by NWS

-Effective: 2021-08-03 13:02:00 PDT Expires: 2021-08-03 15:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Harney County SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL HARNEY COUNTY UNTIL 345 PM PDT At 303 PM PDT, Doppler radar was tracking a strong thunderstorm near Diamond Craters, or 33 miles south of Burns, moving north at 25 mph.
-Penny size hail and wind gusts up to 50 mph will be possible with this storm.
-This strong thunderstorm will be near Malheur Refuge Headquarters around 320 PM PDT.
-New Princeton, Crane, Malheur Lake and Lawen around 340 PM PDT.alerts.weather.gov
+Effective: 2021-08-03 13:02:00 PDT Expires: 2021-08-03 15:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Harney County SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL HARNEY COUNTY UNTIL 315 PM PDT At 249 PM PDT, Doppler radar was tracking a strong thunderstorm near Krumbo Lake, or 41 miles south of Burns, moving northeast at 25 mph.
+Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+This strong thunderstorm will be near Diamond Craters and Diamond around 300 PM PDT.
+Barton Lake around 310 PM PDT.alerts.weather.gov

 Comments / 0